amyxzhang/squadbox/coding_setup.md

 * `python manage.py syncdb`and create superuser
 * Convert schema app to be managed by South: `python manage.py schemamigration schema --initial`
 * Then do fake migration:  `python manage.py migrate schema 0001 --fake`
-* If error involving caching_sha2_password is encountered, use sqlite3 instead
+* If you encounter errors getting django to work with mysql, you can use alternative databases such as sqlite3.

 #### run murmur server
 * If running email server: `lamson start`